IsmayiI/devfinder-react-ts/README.md

-# DevFinder
+# devfinder

-DevFinder is a simple React application built with TypeScript and Vite bundler.
+ devfinder is a simple React application built with TypeScript and Vite bundler.
 It allows users to search for GitHub users by their username.
 Upon entering a username, the application fetches the user's profile information from GitHub API and displays a brief summary.

 ## Features